nhoermann/sashimi/README.md

     sashimi-config --help

 You can add and modify parameters just from the command line.
-For example, to set the piezo waveform readout channel to `Dev1/ao0:0` just run:
+For example, to set the analog output channel range used to command the piezo (and the two lightsheet-height galvos and camera trigger, which share it) to `Dev1/ao0:3` just run:

-    sashimi-config edit -n z_board.write.channel -v Dev1/ao0:0
+    sashimi-config edit -n z_board.write.channel -v Dev1/ao0:3

-Or to modify the minimum and maximum voltage (in Volts) of the channel:
+Or to modify the piezo's own software safety voltage limits (in Volts, checked before each value is written to hardware - see `sashimi/hardware/scanning/galvo.py`):

-    sashimi-config edit -n piezo.position_write.min_val -v 0
+    sashimi-config edit -n z_board.voltage_limits.piezo.min_val -v 0
-    sashimi-config edit -n piezo.position_write.max_val -v 10
+    sashimi-config edit -n z_board.voltage_limits.piezo.max_val -v 10

 ## Starting the software from command line